Path Partitions of Phylogenetic Networks: Unrooted forest-based networks

 For each subset $Q$ of four distinct vertices of $G$, execute $A$ on input $G(Q)$.
 If there is at least one $G(Q)$ that is forest-based according to $A$, then we return that $G$ can be partitioned into two induced paths.
 Otherwise we return that no such partition exists.

 Clearly, this procedure runs in polynomial time if $A$ does run in polynomial time.
 We argue that it decides the instance $G$ correctly, by showing that $G$ admits an induced 2-path partition if and only if at least one $G(Q)$ is forest-based.
 Suppose that $G$ can be split into two induced paths $P_1, P_2$.
+By our previous remark, $P_1$ and $P_2$ have at least two vertices each.
 Let $w, x$ (resp. $y, z$) be the ends, i.e. the vertices of degree $1$, in $P_1$ (resp. in $P_2$).
 Let $Q = \{w, x, y, z\}$.
 Then $G(Q)$ admits a perfect induced path partition, namely $P_1 \cup \{w', x'\}$ and $P_2 \cup \{y', z'\}$, because extending the ends of the paths with an extra degree $1$ vertex preserves the induced property.
 Thus the above procedure correctly returns yes.

 Conversely, suppose that $G(Q)$ is forest-based for some $Q = \{w,x,y,z\}$.
 Note that because $G$ is assumed to have minimum degree 3, $w', x', y', z'$ are the only leaves of $G(Q)$ and $G(Q)$ is not a tree.
 By Lemma~\ref{lem:unrootpipp2}, the vertices of $G(Q)$ can be split into two induced paths $P_1, P_2$, whose four ends are the leaves.
 Say that the ends of $P_1$ are $w', x'$ and the ends of $P_2$ are $y', z'$.
 Then $P_1 \setminus \{w', x'\}$ and $P_2 \setminus \{y', z'\}$ are induced paths of $G$. \end{proof}